oer4sdi/OER-MetadataAccessVia-OGC-CSW/meta/metadata.md

 ## Abstract

 This repository contains all the materials used to create and publish an Open Educational Resource (OER) on working with Copernicus data and openEO.
-The OER module provides a) some background information on OGC Catalog Services (CSW) and b) a practical exercise on how to access the OGC CSWs in a Python Notebook.
+The OER module provides a) some background information on OGC Catalog Services (CSW) and b) a practical exercise on how to access the OGC CSWs with different methods.

 ### Content:
 * Chapter 1: Overview